-- Examine the "Gene Models" section of the gene page. - o How many exons does this gene have? - o How many transcripts does this gene encode? - o What direction are the transcripts relative to the chromosome?

-o What does the "splice site junctions" information mean?

-o How many nucleotides is the largest transcript? (hint: examine the transcripts table underneath the gene models).
+- Examine the "Gene Models" section of the gene page. - How many exons does this gene have? - How many transcripts does this gene encode? - o What direction are the transcripts relative to the chromosome? - What does the "splice site junctions" information mean? - How many nucleotides is the largest transcript? (hint: examine the transcripts table underneath the gene models).

 - b.
 What does the synteny of this gene look like?
-How did you find/navigate to this section? (hint: you can use the "Contents" menu on the left side of the gene page to find/navigate to the different sections). - Is synteny (chromosome organization) in this region maintained in other species?
+How did you find/navigate to this section? (hint: you can use the "Contents" menu on the left side of the gene page to find/navigate to the different sections.
+You can also click on the images in the Shortcuts section to navigate to the image within the data section of the page). - Is synteny (chromosome organization) in this region maintained in other species?
 Hint: compare gene organization between the different species in the synteny section. - What does the shading between genes indicate? - What does synteny look like across the entire chromosome?
-To do this: - Click on the "View in Genome Browser" button right under the synteny section on the gene page.
+To do this:

+• Click on the "View in Genome Browser" button right under the synteny section on the gene page.